materialsproject/pymatgen/docs_rst/introduction.rst

 5. Integration with the Materials Project REST API, Crystallography Open Database and other external data sources.

-As of 2020, pymatgen only supports Python 3 and above.
+As of 2021, pymatgen only supports Python 3.7 and above.
+Our support schedule follows closely to the support schedule of the Scientific Python software stack.
+When packages such as numpy drops support for Python versions, we will drop support for newer versions.
+Similarly, support for new Python versions will be adopted only when most of the core dependencies support the new Python versions.

 Pymatgen is free to use.
 However, we also welcome your help to improve this library by making your own contributions.
 These contributions can be in the